Low Power QRP CW Radio Kit

 Code, is a mode, that both takes skill, and is a thrill.

-Learning code has been a lifelong quest.
+Learning code has been a lifelong quest, but I do my best.

 LinkTr.ee/K7VIQ Our yard camp picnic table